Captiosus510/compression_garmin/README.md

                 count
 ```

+When decompressing, you would simply have to iterate and check if the current value is less than 0x80.
+If it is, add it directly to the buffer of uncompressed data.
+If it isn't, take the value at the next index and add it as many times as specified by the count value.

 ## Alternative Algorithms

 After analyzing the problem, I explored several well-known data compression algorithms to identify viable alternatives.